GoogleContainerTools/rules_distroless/README.md

 format) and may reject requests that do not (e.g. supporting other packaging formats other than `.deb`).

+> [!TIP]
-> There's limited maintainer time for this project, so we strongly encourage focused, small, and readable Pull Requests.
+> There's limited maintainer time for this project, so we strongly encourage
+> focused, small, and readable Pull Requests.

 # Usage

 ## Bzlmod (Bazel 6+)

 > [!NOTE]
-> If you are using Bazel 6 you need to enable Bzlmod by adding `common --enable_bzlmod` to `.bazelrc`
+> If you are using Bazel 6 you need to enable Bzlmod by adding
-> If you are using Bazel 7+ [it's enabled by default].
+> `common --enable_bzlmod` to `.bazelrc` If you are using Bazel 7+
+> [it's enabled by default].

 Add the following to your `MODULE.bazel` file: